TylerTemp/SaintsField/README.md

     name of the animator

-to get more useful info from the state, you can use `AnimatorState` type instead of `string` for field.
+to get more useful info from the state, you can use `AnimatorState` type instead of `string` type.

 `AnimatorState` has the following properties:

 *   `int layerIndex` index of layer
 *   `int stateNameHash` hash value of state
 *   `string stateName` actual state name
-*   `float stateSpeed` the `Speed` paramater of the state
+*   `float stateSpeed` the `Speed` parameter of the state
-*   `AnimationClip animationClip` the actual animation clip of the state (can be null).
-It has `length` value for the length of the clip.
+*   `AnimationClip animationClip` is the actual animation clip of the state (can be null).
+It has a `length` value for the length of the clip.
 For more detail see [Unity Doc of AnimationClip](https://docs.unity3d.com/ScriptReference/AnimationClip.html)

 ```csharp